-The Internet is quickly becoming the new storefront as multifamily properties are increasingly interacting with current and prospective residents through social media.
+The Internet is quickly becoming the new storefront as multifamily properties are increasingly interacting with current and prospective residents through their apartment social media.
 These changes amplify word-of-mouth communication, which can be both powerfully effective and dangerous depending on how multifamily properties approach it.

-Word of mouth has always been a dynamic force in marketing, even before the advent of the Internet.
+Word of mouth has always been a dynamic force in multifamily marketing, even before the advent of the Internet.
 When you generate positive, organic word of mouth, you’re no longer advocating for yourself, but your residents are advocating for you.